What Is DNA Sequencing?

 Trimming algorithms are then used to clean up the sequences and transform the raw data into usable material.

-Other next-generation sequencing technologies include nanopore technology, which threads single DNA strands through tiny pores in a membrane.
-The DNA bases are read one at a time and identified by measuring differences in their electrical effects on ions as they flow through the pore.
+Nanopore technology, a next-generation sequencing method, threads single DNA strands through tiny pores in a membrane.
+Scientists read the DNA bases one at a time by measuring how each base alters the electrical flow of ions passing through the pore.

 Who Uses DNA Sequencing?